-Images were evaluated by using MPR, VRT and Siemens SYNGO Software.
-Some regions of Interest (ROI) were selected on MPR images to estimate HU mean values of pigments.
-During VRT imaging post-processing, different CT medical filters have been tried and chosen (like tissue and skin) with densitometric characteristics close to those of our materials (wood and pigments).
-It is expected (as already proved with preliminary tests) that conventional densiometric similarities between wood and tissues correspond to an analogous behaviour, in terms of attenuation of the X-ray beam, during CT characterisations.
-We further outline that one of the advantages of MSCT is the short time necessary to perform images scans.
-It is a machine developed for human analysis and for this reason it must be fast and very powerful in term of images quality.
-For example, images of organs are acquired in 1 second, those of heart in 5 seconds and that of the whole body in less than 10 seconds [12].
-Longer time scans do not improve measurements because it is not a time dependant technique.
-In this work, we scanned the two wood specimens in 12 seconds.
+The resulting images were evaluated using MPR, VRT and Siemens SYNGO Software.
+Several regions of interest were selected on the MPR images, and the HU mean values of the pigments were estimated.
+During VRT imaging post-processing, different CT medical filters with densitometric characteristics close to those of our materials, such as those for tissue and skin, were explored.
+It was expected (as already proved with preliminary tests) that conventional densiometric similarities between wood and tissues would correspond to analogous behaviour in terms of attenuation of the X-ray beam during CT characterisations.
+A further advantage of MSCT is the short time needed to perform image scans.
+As it was developed for human analysis, it was designed to generate quality images quickly.
+For example, images of organs are acquired in 1 second, those of the heart in 5 seconds and those of the whole body in less than 10 seconds [12].
+Longer scans do not improve measurements because the technique is not time dependant.
+In this study, we scanned the two wood specimens in 12 seconds.

-The most important innovation that follows from this method is the possibility to estimate the different densities of materials through attenuation measurements [13].
-The attenuation is the most crucial parameter of MSCT, and it indicates the reduction of the X-ray beam intensity through the matter.
-The X-ray intensity decrease is a consequence of absorption, deflection or scattering processes and, thus, it is affected by different factors: beam energy, atomic number Z of the absorber and the thickness x of the object.
+The most important innovation that follows from this method is the possibility of estimating the different densities of materials through attenuation measurements [13].
+Attenuation, which measures the decrease in X-ray beam intensity as it passes through matter, is the most crucial parameter of MSCT.
+This reduction in X-ray intensity is a consequence of absorption, deflection or scattering processes, and, thus, it is affected by several different factors including the beam energy, the atomic number of the absorber and the thickness of the scanned object.

-We outline that the measurement of the electron density is made by using the Hounsfield scale, expressed in HU, which includes 2001 different shades of grey, from black to white.
-The HU scale is a linear transformation of the original linear attenuation coefficient measurement into one in which the radio-density of distilled water, at standard pressure and temperature, is defined as 0 HU, while the radiodensity of air, at standard pressure and temperature (STP), is defined as -1000 HU; finally, radiodensity of bones is set to +1000 HU.
-Therefore, for any material with linear attenuation coefficient μ, the corresponding HU value is given by:
+The measurement of the electron density is made using the Hounsfield scale, expressed in HU, which includes 2001 different shades of grey, from black to white.
+The HU scale is a linear transformation of the original linear attenuation coefficient measurement into one in which the radiodensity of distilled water at standard pressure and temperature is defined as 0 HU, while the radiodensity of air at standard pressure and temperature is defined as −1000 HU and the radiodensity of bone is set to +1000 HU.
+Therefore, for any material with linear attenuation coefficient μ, the corresponding HU value is given by

-HU=1000x (μ- μw) / (μw -air) (1)
+HU=1000x (μ−μw) / (μw−air), (1)

-where μw and μair are the linear attenuation coefficients of water and air, respectively; consequently, the Hounsfield unit is a relative parameter where water is taken as a reference substance (Fig. 3).
+where μw and μair are the linear attenuation coefficients of water and air, respectively; consequently, the Hounsfield unit is a relative parameter in which water is taken as a reference substance (Figure 3).